juanjux/wodri/design/api.markdown

 - BodyPlain
 - Attachment URLs

+## ConversationSummary
+These are the entries shown on a tag list.

+- NumMessages
+- Authors
+- Attachment filenames
+- Subject
+- Tags
+- Date of the last message

 ## Conversation
-These are the entries shown on a tag list (Inbox, Sent, etc).
-It has:
+These are show when the user click on a conversation summary on the tag list.

-- Sumaries: list of MessageSummary objects ordered by date
+- Messages: list of MessageSummary and/or Message objects ordered by date.
-- Date of the last message
 - Subject
 - Tags

-- Attachment filenames
+The messages list will contain messages and/or messagessummaries (identified by its "MessageType" field in the JSON data).
+Usually, the last message of the Conversation will be a full Message and the rest will be MessageSummary, but sometimes, for example when the Conversation is the result of a search, other messages will be full Messages too.

-Clicking on a MessageSummary  will display a ConversationList.
-This object will have:
+Clicking on a MessageSummary will trigger the load of the full Message.
+If the user clicks on the "expand" link, all the messages will be fully loaded.

-- One MessageSummary for every message in the conversation.
-- One or more FullMessage snormal ConversationList will have the last message as a FullMessage, a ConversationList clicked from a search result will have all the messages matching the search as FullMessages

 ## Tag
 - name